grip-on-software/timeline/README.md

   The events belong to a specific project name and occur during or around a range defined by the `sprint_start` event with the `sprint_id` identifier.
   Currently, this format is only used by the `commits` type.
+- `data/types.json`: Registry of available types and their initial filtering settings.
+Contents is a JSON list with object entries, each containing at least a `name` whose value is the `type` used in the various data files.
+  For non-subchart types, `enabled` determines the inital filter state.
+  Subchart types are configured as such with a `subchart` key.

 ## License